 Distance from Aapravasi Ghat: 2.1 KM

 The Blue Penny Museum in Mauritius is one of the most apt places to visit in Mauritius to learn about the country’s history.
-Added to the documents, artifacts and paintings, it also is home to the invaluable Penny collection of stamps which are a must visit!
+Added to the documents, artifacts, and paintings, it also is home to the invaluable Penny collection of stamps which are a must visit!
+You are prohibited from taking a camera inside the museum, so though as enticing as it is please be kind enough to sneak one in inside.

 Distance from Aapravasi Ghat: 2.2 KM

 The Jummah Mosque in Port Louis dates back to 1850 and is known for its beautiful architecture, which is influenced by Indian, Creole and Islamic architecture.
 Islam came to the island centuries ago when it was discovered by Arab voyagers.
-It is a peaceful place in the middle of the city and worth a visit.
+It is a very peaceful place smack in the middle of the city and definitely worth a visit.
+You’ll be blown away by the beauty of the mosque.

 Distance from Aapravasi Ghat: 2.9 KM